sjfricke/Tango-C-NDK-Tutorial/Section_01_NDK/Tutorials/Chapter_01.md

     * Giving permission to different parts of the device
     * etc
 * [More info](https://developer.android.com/guide/topics/manifest/manifest-intro.html)
+* **NOTE:** Every developer will spend at least a good hour of their life trying to figure out why they can't get the internet to work, camera to take picture, etc... make sure you grant permissions to use any external component of the phone in the manifest file... you have been warn!

 <== [Section 1 - NDK](../README.md) -- [Chapter 2](./Chapter_02.md) ==>